 The closest domestic airports to Karur are at Trichy and Coimbatore.
-The closest internation airport is at Chennai.
+The closest international airport is at Chennai.
 Karur railway station which is located at the centre of the town is well connected to the rest of Tamil Nadu.
-Regular buses also ply to the town from various part of the state.
-Karur is thus easily accessible to rest of Tamil Nadu.
+Regular buses also ply to the town from various parts of the state.
+Karur is thus easily accessible to the rest of Tamil Nadu.

 Karur experiences semi tropical climate and hence the summers of Karur are generally hot while winters are mild and pleasant.
 During the monsoon, Karur receives moderate rainfall and brings welcome relief to the temperatures.
 The best time of the year to visit the town is during the winter months from October to March.